hashicorp/terraform-provider-aws/website/docs/r/function_lambda_recursion_config.html.markdown

 ## Attribute Reference

-This resource exports the following attributes in addition to the arguments above:
+This resource exports no additional attributes.

-* `id` Name of Lambda Function.
-* `function_name` Name of Lambda Function.

 ## Import